Menu Search

 “Don’t believe the hype, it’s a sequel / As an equal can I get this through to you / My 98 booming with a trunk of funk / All the jealous punks can’t stop the dunk”

-P.E.’s classic critique of false media and rumors is yet another winner from It Takes A Nation Of Millions To Hold Us Back.
-Classic beat, classic rhymes, classic hook.
+Public Enemy’s sharp critique of false media and rumors is another standout from It Takes a Nation of Millions to Hold Us Back.
+With its iconic beat, powerful rhymes, and unforgettable hook, “Don’t Believe the Hype” remains a timeless track.

 6. Shut Em Down (1991)